cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

   return zz, enc
 ~~~

+The KDF used in DHKEM can be equal to or different from the KDF used
+in the remainder of HPKE depending on the chosen variant.
+See
+{{domain-separation}} for a security-related discussion.

 For the variants of DHKEM defined in this document, Ndh is equal to Npk,
-and the output length of the Hash_kem and Extract_kem functions is Nzz
+and the output length of the KDF's Hash and Extract functions is Nzz
 bytes.

 The GenerateKeyPair, Marshal, and Unmarshal functions are the same